Skip to main content

 6. Under Members, click + Select members

-7. In the search window, find and select the App you registered earlier
+7. In the search window, select the App you registered earlier

 8. Click Select → Review + assign